 Art Commission Installations

 In the Randall Museum lobby there soars a giant bird whose wings are in constant motion.
-This kinetic sculpture is aptly named Flight and was commissioned thanks to the California State provision that 2% of all new major building renovation budgets be dedicated to public art pieces.
+This kinetic sculpture is aptly named Flight and was commissioned thanks to a San Francisco provision that 2% of all new major building renovation budgets be dedicated to public art pieces.
 Flight is a sculpture made from steel, aluminum, wood and resin.
 Local artist Ben Trautman has created an abstract sculpture that draws its inspiration from a bird in flight.
 Embodying lightness and strength, it soars overhead seemingly without effort.
 The sculpture is a counterweighted mobile, a delicate balance of organic and mechanical forms.
 The physics of structure and balance allow it to capture a small amount of energy and to expend that energy with fluidity and grace.
 We were excited to work with the Arts Commission on this project.

 Adjacent to the Randall’s parking lot and welcoming visitors as they arrive, a kinetic wind sculpture created by Charles Sowers transforms a blank wall into a large-scale obersvational instrument.
 Consisting of over 500 freely-rotating directional arrows, Windswept reveals the complex interactions between the wind and the environment.
 The artwork was funded by the Art Enrichment monies generated by the San Francisco Public Utilities Commission’s capital projects.